Katy J Pearson: Influences

 Pearson cites Kate Bush as "her number-one idol", an influence formed on "yearly camping trips to Devon" where she would "spy on (Bush's) cliffside house with her dad".
 She also takes influence from Stevie Nicks, Broadcast, The Stranglers, and Beck.

 She is an "avid reader" and cites Vashti Bunyan's Wayward as an "inspiration".

-She says Vaughan Williams's The Lark Ascending as a song she always listens to in the morning.
-Fellow West Country musician PJ Harvey is a friend and mentor.
+She says Vaughan Williams's The Lark Ascending is a song she always listens to in the morning.

+Fellow West Country musician PJ Harvey is a friend and mentor to Pearson.

 Personal life

 Her brother Rob is also a musician, initially playing with Katy in the band Ardyn.
 He has appeared on stage with her during her solo career.